hassanbadru/art_logic_2/README.md

     ....
     return output
 ```
-returns an array of objects that includes all instruction as either strings or keys for accompanying parameters
+- returns an array of objects that includes all instruction as either strings or keys for accompanying parameters, sorted in order of appearance
 #### Boundary Fix function:
 ```
 def def fix_boundary(val):